federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Streams 1 & 2 are joined on the _uuid attribute.
 - Out of scope attributes are removed.
 - Datasets are tested to ensure at least one URL remains after testing or they are filtered out.

+#### RESOURCE_NAME_UNDERSCORE_REMOVER

+Removes all underscores from resources{}.name attributes.
+Long compounded names joined by underscores in this field can cause display formatting issues when published to the FGP.
+These results are achieved by performing the following tasks:

+- AttributeExposer exposes all attributes required by the transformer.
+- - Creates unique ID '_uuid' for each dataset using the UUIDGenerator.
+- Splits the data stream into two:
+  - Stream 1 retains only the _uuid and resources{} list.
+    - Resources{} list are exploded into individual attributes.
+	- StringReplacer replaces underscores in name attribute with a space.
+	- Stream 1 is sent to the Supplier port of the FeatureMerger transformer.
+  - Stream 2 removes the resources{} attribute list.
+  - Stream 2 is sent to the Requestor port of the FeatureMerger.
+- FeatureMerger joins data streams 1 & 2 on the _uuid attribute.
+- Out of scope attributes are removed.

 #### TEMPORAL_EXTENTS_MAPPER